Lock in your look with Photographic Styles

 Adjust your focus and exposure

 Before you take a photo, the camera will set the focus and exposure automatically, and face detection will balance the exposure across many faces.
-With iOS 14, you can use Exposure Compensation Control to set and lock the exposure precisely for upcoming shots.
+You can use Exposure Compensation Control to precisely set and lock the exposure for upcoming shots.

 Just tap the arrow , then tap and adjust your exposure level.
-The exposure level is locked until the next time you open the Camera app.
+The exposure level will be locked until the next time you open the Camera app.

-Exposure Compensation Control is available on iPhone 11, iPhone 11 Pro and later.
+Exposure Compensation Control is available on iPhone 11, iPhone 11 Pro and later with iOS 14 or later.

 Take a mirrored selfie

-With iOS 14, you can take a mirrored selfie that captures the shot as you see it in the camera frame.
+With iOS 14 and later, you can take a mirrored selfie, which will capture the shot as you see it in the camera frame.
 To turn Mirror Front Camera on, go to Settings > Camera, then turn on the setting.

-The Mirror Front Camera is available on iPhone XS, iPhone XR and later, and can capture photos and videos.
-If you have an iPhone 6s to iPhone X, the setting is called Mirror Front Photos and only captures photos.
+The Mirror Front Camera for photo and video is available on iPhone XS, iPhone XR and later models with iOS 14 or later.
+If you have an iPhone 6s to iPhone X, the setting will be called Mirror Front Photos and will only capture photos.

 Capture photos even faster

-Prioritise Faster Shooting is available on iPhone XS, iPhone XR and later.
+Prioritise Faster Shooting is available on iPhone XS, iPhone XR and later with iOS 14 or later.

 Enhance your selfies and Ultra Wide photos

-With Lens Correction, when you take a selfie with the front-facing camera or a photo with the Ultra Wide (0.5x) lens, it automatically enhances the photos to make them appear more natural.
+With Lens Correction, when you take a selfie with the front-facing camera or a photo with the Ultra Wide (0.5x) lens, it will enhance the photos automatically to make them appear more natural.
 To turn this off, go to Settings > Camera and turn off Lens Correction.

-Lens Correction is available on iPhone 12, iPhone 12 mini, iPhone 12 Pro and iPhone 12 Pro Max.
+Lens Correction is available on iPhone 12 models and later.